Role Authoring

 FieldRequiredDescription

 versionYesManifest schema version.
-Current value is v1alpha3.
+Current value is v1alpha4.

 dockerfileYesRelative path to the Dockerfile within the repo

-agentsNoNon-empty list of agent slugs this role supports: "claude", "codex", "amp", or "opencode".
+agentsNoNon-empty list of agent slugs this role supports: "claude", "codex", "amp", "kimi", or "opencode".
 When omitted, jackin treats the manifest as Claude-only.

 The Dockerfile path must: